saurkesa/ProgramWithDifferentTopic/README.md

  NOTE: k+smallest ---max heap will make and k+largest ---min heap will create

+#### Multi Chassis Usecase:
-In order to detrermine the Managed NE in case of Multi Chassis the stack-json is used.
+* In order to detrermine the Managed NE in case of Multi Chassis the stack-json is used.
-From each ne-json serialNumber is extracted and this serialNumber is mapped with the stack-json to find the role applicable for given serialNumber.
+* From each ne-json serialNumber is extracted and this serialNumber is mapped with the      stack-json to find the role applicable for given serialNumber.
-If the Role is MASTER for a given serialNumber then that NE will be considered as Managed Ne and other NEs will be Sub NE.
+* If the Role is MASTER for a given serialNumber then that NE will be considered as Managed Ne   and other NEs will be Sub NE.